thednp/color-picker/README.md

   <input id="myPicker" name="myPicker" data-function="color-picker" class="color-preview" value="#069">
 </div>
 ```
-The `data-function="color-picker"` attribute is useful for mass initialization, [check this usage section of the wiki](https://github.com/thednp/color-picker/wiki/Usage).
+The `data-function="color-picker"` attribute is useful for mass initialization, [check this usage section of the wiki](https://github.com/thednp/color-picker/wiki/Usage#initialize-multiple-targets).

-Alternatively you can use the `ColorPickerElement` custom element:
+Alternatively you can use the `ColorPickerElement` custom element, the `data-function="color-picker"` attribute is no longer required:
 ```html
 <label for="myPicker">Color Label</label>
 <color-picker>